1999AZZAR/neofetch_ascii/README.md

 # My Rice for Neofetch

-A repository containing my setup Neofetch.
+A repository containing my setup for Neofetch.

 ## Installation